jakeshi/algo/README.md

-# algo
+# Algorithm
-some notes on algo
+Some notes on algorithm

+1. Use Stack